 I’ve recently been reading Viv Albertine’s autobiography ‘Clothes, Clothes, Clothes, Music, Music, Music, Boys, Boys, Boys’.
-I’ve always been a heavy reader, getting through two or three books a week when I was a kid, but for the first 6 months of Frida’s life, reading anything at all seemed an impossibility.
-In fact, the Ali Smith novel I took out of the library last April, a couple of weeks before Frida was born, remained unfinished until this February.
+I’ve always been a heavy reader, getting through two or three books a week when I was a kid, but for the first 6 months of my daughter’s life, reading anything at all seemed an impossibility.
+In fact, the Ali Smith novel I took out of the library last April, a couple of weeks before my daughter was born, remained unfinished until this February.
 Slowly, however I have been getting back into a reading routine, getting through a few pages on my commute, my lunch break or occasionally of an evening.

 I love a good music autobiography especially, and as Viv Albertine was a member of punk era group The Slits, whose album ‘Cut’ is one of my favourites, I was keen to read this as soon as I knew of its’ release last year.
 It took me a little while to get used her writing style, but as soon as I did I was enthralled.
 Albertine is a superbly honest, intimate writer, to the extent that reading her book you feel as if you know her, which has rarely been the case with other autobiographies I have read.
 She writes wonderfully on The Slits, being a female musician in a male dominated industry, and her friendships and relationships with other figures in the punk scene.